The anti-concentration phenomenon with respect to random permutations: New results in the space of random permutations

 If, in addition, there exists a constant $\widetilde{B}>0$ such that $|v_i|,|v_i'|\le \widetilde{B}$ for all $i\in[n]$, then

 Here, the implied constants depend on $A,B$ and $\widetilde{B}$. \end{theorem}

 It may be possible to extend our approach to sequences of polynomials of non-consecutive degrees; however, we do not pursue this direction in the present paper.
-We note that the weaker bound

-involving $O(1/n)$ rather than $O(1/n^2)$, follows immediately from the one-dimensional estimates.
+We note that the weaker bound $O(\frac{1}{n} e^{-\Theta(L_1^2+L_2^2)})$, involving $O(1/n)$ rather than $O(1/n^2)$, follows immediately from the one-dimensional estimates.
 We also refer the reader to Theorem~\ref{thm:comparison:2vs1'} for an application of the above result comparing the quantities $S_{\pi}(\BMw,\BMv)$ and $S_{\pi}(\BMw,\BMv')$.

-\subsubsection{An inverse theorem via discretization}
+\subsection{An inverse theorem via discretization}